About the Project

 The Kalahari Resort & Convention Center is a $387 million project located on 152 acres of an overall 355-acre site.
 The project, located 15 miles north of Austin in Round Rock, Texas, is a full-service vacation destination embracing the magic of Africa.
 The resort includes an 11-story hotel with 975 guest rooms and is anchored by a state-of-the-art 200,000 SF convention center.
 The project provides an endless entertainment experience with Tom Foolery’s Adventure Park, multiple outdoor pools and the world’s largest indoor waterpark spanning 223,000 SF.
 The indoor theme park contains more than 80,000 SF of thrill rides, a ropes course, climbing walls, an indoor zipline, bowling, laser tag, mini-golf and more.
 10,000 SF of retail space, a salon and spa, multiple restaurants and beverage locations, 4,000 surface parking spaces and on-site public improvements round out the expansive project.
 The resort and convention center opened in November 2020.

-Both the bathroom pods and the exterior EIFS panel operations were repetitive in nature and the decision to produce them outside of the project gained valuable time in the schedule, providing a successful project for all stakeholders.
+Both the bathroom pods and the exterior EIFS panel operations were repetitive in nature and the decision to produce them outside of the project gained valuable time in the schedule.

 Hospitality projectAventura Hotel at Universal Orlando Learn More